arriadevoe/webapi-iii-challenge/README.md

 In this challenge, you will **design** and build an API that satisfies the requirements listed under the `Minimum Viable Product` section.

-## Instructions

-**Read these instructions carefully.
-Understand exactly what is expected before starting.**

-You are allowed, and **encouraged**, to collaborate with other peers.
-Please follow the twenty-minute rule, before seeking support from your PM and Instructor.

-## Project Set Up

-- [X] Create a forked copy of this project.
-- [X] Add your project manager as collaborator on Github.
-- [X] Clone your OWN version of the repository.
-- [X] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [X] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
-- [X] Push commits: git push origin `<firstName-lastName>`.

-Follow these steps for completing your project.

-- [X] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's Repository). **Please don't merge your own pull request**
-- [X] Add your project manager as a reviewer on the pull-request
-- [X] Your project manager will count the project as complete by merging the branch back into master.
-- [X] Do your magic!

 ## Minimum Viable Product

 1. Build an API to let clients perform CRUD operations on `users` and `posts`.